 Star Ocean: The Second Story

 With two primary characters to choose from, and several different endings, Star Ocean: The Second Story has a wealth of replay value.
 And fortunately, The Second Story is such a sensational game that it warrants multiple playthroughs.
 Unlike many RPGs on this list, the battles are played in real-time, are very action-oriented and only one character is controlled.
 There are no limits to character movement during battles, and the other party members are controlled by AI.
 What really distinguishes The Second Story from its contemporaries is its story.
-RPGs are known for there ability to weave story telling and gameplay and Star Ocean is one of the most effective.
-It's relatively mature even if the character's themselves are not and is a true sci-fi setting, with fewer fantasy elements than most.
-With the combat and story, Star Ocean: The Second Story is certainly the best in the series and one of the best RPGs on the PS1.
+RPGs are known for their ability to weave storytelling and gameplay and Star Ocean is one of the most effective.
+It's relatively mature even if the characters themselves are not and takes place within a true sci-fi setting, with fewer fantasy elements than most.
+With the combat and story, Star Ocean: The Second Story is certainly the best in the series and one of the best RPGs on the PlayStation.

 Final Fantasy VIII

 The flaws of Final Fantasy VIII are exaggerated, and its features are underrated.

 From the review:

 Final Fantasy VIII is one of the best looking, best sounding and accessible RPGs on the PlayStation.
 Say what you will about the Junction System, its advantages far outweigh its flaws, adding a very exact way to customize character attributes, even from early on in the game.